hcp-sbom provisioner

 Optional parameters:

 destination(string) - The path on the local machine to store a copy of the SBOM file.
 You can specify an absolute or a path relative to the working directory when you execute the Packer build.
 If the file already exists on the local machine, Packer overwrites the file.
 If the destination is a directory, the directory must already exist.sbom_name(string) - The name of the SBOM file stored in HCP Packer.
 If omitted, HCP Packer uses the build fingerprint as the file name.
 This value must be between three and 36 characters from the following set:[A-Za-z0-9_-].
-You must specify a unique name for each build in an artifact version.scanner_url(string) - URL to scanner tool.
-Supports go-getter syntax including HTTP, local files, Git, S3, etc. If empty andauto_generateis true, Syft will be automatically downloaded based on detected OS and architecture.
-When specified, only direct binary URLs are supported (archives are not extracted).scanner_checksum(string) - Expected SHA256 checksum of scanner binary for verification.
-Provide as a hex string without prefix, for example:abc123def456....
-If provided,scanner_urlmust also be specified.
-The checksum is verified after download and before upload to the remote host.scanner_args([]string) - Arguments to pass to the scanner tool.
-Default for Syft:["-o", "cyclonedx-json", "-q"].scan_path(string) - Path to scan on remote host.
+You must specify a unique name for each build in an artifact version.scanner_args([]string) - Arguments to pass topacker sbom-generate.
+Default:["-o", "cyclonedx-json"].scanner_url(string) - DEPRECATED: This field is ignored and will be removed in a future major version.
+To use a custom a custom scanner, generate the SBOM manually and use thesourceparameter to upload it to HCP Packer.scanner_checksum(string) - DEPRECATED: This field is ignored and will be removed in a future major version.scan_path(string) - Path to scan on remote host.
 Defaults to/(root directory).execute_command(string) - The command template used to execute the scanner on the remote host.
-Available template variables:{{.Path}}- Path to the scanner binary on the remote host{{.Args}}- Scanner arguments (fromscanner_args){{.ScanPath}}- Path to scan (fromscan_path){{.Output}}- Output file path for the SBOM
+Available template variables:{{.Path}}- Path to the Packer binary on the remote host{{.Args}}- Scanner arguments (fromscanner_args){{.ScanPath}}- Path to scan (fromscan_path){{.Output}}- Output file path for the SBOM

 Default for Unix:

-chmod +x {{.Path}} && sudo {{.Path}} {{.Args}} {{.ScanPath}} > {{.Output}}Default for Windows:
+chmod +x {{.Path}} && sudo {{.Path}} sbom-generate {{.Args}} {{.ScanPath}} > {{.Output}}Default for Windows:

-{{.Path}} {{.Args}} {{.ScanPath}} > {{.Output}}Examples:
+{{.Path}} sbom-generate {{.Args}} {{.ScanPath}} > {{.Output}}Examples:

 Without sudo:

-execute_command = "chmod +x {{.Path}} && {{.Path}} {{.Args}} {{.ScanPath}} > {{.Output}}"With sudo password:
+execute_command = "chmod +x {{.Path}} && {{.Path}} sbom-generate {{.Args}} {{.ScanPath}} > {{.Output}}"With sudo password:

-execute_command = "chmod +x {{.Path}} && echo 'password' | sudo -S {{.Path}} {{.Args}} {{.ScanPath}} > {{.Output}}"With sudo -n (no password):
+execute_command = "chmod +x {{.Path}} && echo 'password' | sudo -S {{.Path}} sbom-generate {{.Args}} {{.ScanPath}} > {{.Output}}"With sudo -n (no password):

-execute_command = "chmod +x {{.Path}} && sudo -n {{.Path}} {{.Args}} {{.ScanPath}} > {{.Output}}"With specific user:
+execute_command = "chmod +x {{.Path}} && sudo -n {{.Path}} sbom-generate {{.Args}} {{.ScanPath}} > {{.Output}}"With specific user:

-execute_command = "chmod +x {{.Path}} && sudo -u myuser {{.Path}} {{.Args}} {{.ScanPath}} > {{.Output}}"elevated_user(string) - A username to use for elevated permissions when running the scanner on Windows.
-This is only used for Windows hosts when the scanner needs administrative privileges.
+execute_command = "chmod +x {{.Path}} && sudo -u myuser {{.Path}} sbom-generate {{.Args}} {{.ScanPath}} > {{.Output}}"elevated_user(string) - A username to use for elevated permissions when running Packer on Windows.
+This is only used for Windows hosts when elevated privileges are required.
 For Unix-like systems, useexecute_commandwith sudo instead.elevated_password(string) - The password for theelevated_user.
 Required ifelevated_useris specified.
 Only applicable for Windows hosts.

 Operating system and architecture detection